Ceelog/phpdoc-en/src/book/datetime.md

 A date interval stores either a fixed amount of time (in years, months, days, hours etc) or a relative time string in the format that <span class="classname">DateTime</span>'s constructor supports.

+More specifically, the information in an object of the <span class="classname">DateInterval</span> class is an instruction to get from one date/time to another date/time.
+This process is not always reversible.

+A common way to create a <span class="classname">DateInterval</span>
+object is by calculating the difference between two date/time objects through <span class="function">DateTimeInterface::diff</span>.

 Class synopsis
 --------------